-Question Response How have you gained assurance that all relevant laws and regulations have been complied with?
-Code of Practice on Local Authority Accounting 2014/15, LAAP Bulletins reviewed, CIPFA/IPF training Courses.
-WAO findings 2) Are there any potential litigations or claims that would affect the financial statements?
+Enquiries of management Question 2018-19 Response 2019-20 Response 1) How have you gained assurance that all relevant laws and regulations have been complied with?
+Code of Practice on Local Authority Accounting 2018/19, LAAP Bulletins reviewed, CIPFA/IPF training Courses.
+WAO findings, Wales Chief Accountants Working Group, Specialist advice from Treasury Management Advisors Code of Practice on Local Authority Accounting 2019/20, LAAP Bulletins reviewed, CIPFA/IPF training Courses.
+WAO findings, Wales Chief Accountants Working Group, Specialist advice from Treasury Management Advisors 2) Are there any potential litigations or claims that would affect the financial statements?
 No - covered in the letter of representation.
-Enquiries are made of the Assistant Chief Executive (HR) and the monitoring officer at year end, and again pre-publication of the statement to identify any potential post balance sheet date events.
-All known actual or possible litigation and claims whose effects should be considered when preparing the financial statements have been disclosed to the auditor and accounted for and disclosed in accordance with the applicable financial reporting framework.

-1) Have those charged with governance, exercise oversight of management's processes to ensure that all relevant laws and regulations have been complied with?
-Reliance on Internal Audit, Monitoring Officer, Section 151 Officer, Letter of representation and WAO feedback 2) Are those charged with governance aware of any non-compliance with relevant laws and regulations?
-No 3) If there have been instances of non- compliance what are they, and what oversight have those charged with governance had to ensure that action taken by management to address and gaps in control?
-No.
+Enquiries are made of the Assistant Chief Executive (HR) and the Monitoring Officer at year end, and again pre-publication of the statement to identify any potential post balance sheet date events.
+All known actual Yes - a small number of employment tribunal cases as included in the Contingent liability note included in the statement of accounts or possible litigation and claims whose effects should be considered when preparing the financial statements have been disclosed to the auditor and accounted for and disclosed in accordance with the applicable financial reporting framework.
+En quiries of those charged with governance Question 2018-19 Response 2019-20 Response 1) Have those charged with governance, exercise oversight of management's processes to ensure that all relevant laws and regulations have been complied with?
+Reliance on Internal Audit, Monitoring Officer, Section 151 Officer, Letter of representation and WAO feedback Reliance on Internal Audit, Monitoring Officer, Section 151 Officer, Letter of representation and WAO feedback 2) Are those charged with governance aware of any non-compliance with relevant laws and regulations?
+No No 3) If there have been instances of non-compliance what are they, and what oversight have those charged with governance had to ensure that action taken by management to address and gaps in control?
+No. No